Lactobacillus Plantarum: The Key Benefits of this “Superstar” Probiotic & How to Get It In Your Diet

 With our Culture Starter and easy directions, you’ll be able to craft your own special fermented food recipes, or try ours for Korean kimchi and cultured vegetables.
 You can even use Culture Starter to make cultured whipped butter and crème fraiche!

 Or, if you love Young Coconut Kefir, you can also use the same coconut water with L. plantarum by using Culture Starter to ferment the young coconut water.

 This makes a nice alternative to using Kefir Starter and gives you a variety of strains of bacteria to choose from.
 For more information, read: Which Fermented Food Starter Should You Use For What?

 While probiotic supplements are popular these days, they vary in terms of potency and effectiveness.
-More than the high numbers of microflora contained in these supplements, what really matters most is that the microflora must be super hardy and able to survive the long trip down into your intestines.
+More than the high numbers of microbiota contained in these supplements, what really matters most is that the microbiota must be super hardy and able to survive the long trip down into your intestines.
 This would include environments like harsh stomach acids, an acidic toxic small intestine, acidic bile, parasites etc. Your goal is to recolonize your intestinal tract and it is not all that easy to accomplish.